On relative $t$-designs in polynomial association schemes: Comments on Proposition

 Since $i>j$, there is an $\ell\ne \ell_1,\dots,\ell_j$ such that $y_{\ell}\ne 0$.
 For this $\ell$, we have $\sum_{x_{\ell}=0}^{q-1}\zeta^{x_{\ell}y_{\ell}}=0$.
 Thus, $f_z$ is orthogonal to $\varepsilon_y$.
 It follows that $f_z$ is orthogonal to $\sum_{i=j+1}^dL_i(X)$, and hence it is contained in $\sum_{i=0}^jL_i(X)$, as desired.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

 Eiichi Bannai is supported in part by NSFC grant No.~11271257.
 Sho Suda was supported by JSPS Research Fellowships for Young Scientists.
-Hajime Tanaka was supported in part by JSPS Grant-in-Aid for Scientific Research No.~23740002.
+Hajime Tanaka was supported in part by JSPS KAKENHI Grant No.~23740002 and No.~25400034.